 Oregon produced enough recreational cannabis last year to supply every adult resident with more than 5 ounces of legal marijuana.

-There were more than 1 million pounds in the state’s supply chain.
+The Bend Bulletin reports there were more than 1 million pounds in the state’s supply chain.

 Data provided by the Oregon Liquor Control Commission says only 108,330 pounds of usable recreational marijuana were sold last year at the retail level, leaving 891,670 pounds in the pipeline to be stored for later sales or used in the manufacture of concentrates and edibles.